Network Codes for Real-Time Applications: Problem Formulation

 After the initial broadcast, the base station tries to recover the losses, $\mathcal{W}$'s, by sending coded packets and exploiting the side information of the already delivered packets, $\mathcal{H}$'s.
 Let the $n \times m$ matrix $\matr{A}$ be the identification matrix for the side information of the users, \ie, entry $a_{ij} = 1$ if user $u_i$ wants packet $p_j$ and 0 otherwise. $\matr{A}$ is also called a feedback matrix, as in \cite{idnc-isit09, idnc-icc10, idnc-globecom10, idnc-icc11, idnc-pimrc11, idnc-isit12}.
 Let us clarify this by an example.

 \begin{example} Consider a scenario with 3 users and 6 packets.
 Furthermore, assume that after the initial broadcast, user $u_1$ successfully received packets $p_1$ and $p_2$; user $u_2$ received $p_3$ and $p_5$; and user $u_3$ received $p_3$ and $p_6$.
-Thus the side information matrix is
+The scenario is depicted in Fig. \ref{fig:broadcast}.
+In this case, the side information matrix is as follows:

 \end{example}